AdamCofala/Photography-Weather-App/README.md

    ```

 4. **Usage**
-   - Click "Dodaj lokalizację" to add new photography locations
+   - Click "Add location" to add new photography locations
    - Select locations from the sidebar to view weather and water level data
    - Plan your photography sessions using the 48-hour weather forecasts
    - Monitor water levels for landscape and wildlife photography